-Skedler-Alerts v3.4.1 is now available in the Docker repository.
+Skedler-Alerts v3.x is now available in the Docker repository.
 It simplifies the installation process and shortens the time to get Skedler-Alerts up and running.

 - Minimum of 4 CPU cores and 8 GB of RAM is recommended for deploying Skedler Alerts.